 Bright and early our Footman James team set off to the International Classic Motorcycle Show, held at the Staffordshire County Showground.
 Well into its fourth decade, the classic bike show is still going strong as hundreds of enthusiasts headed to the event.

-Over on our Footman James stand we had two special bikes courtesy of the National Motorcycle Museum.
-This included a 1963 500cc Marsh MR4 and a 1946 AJS Model 18.
+Over on our Footman James stand we had two special bikes courtesy of the National Motorcycle Museum, these included:

 One of our favourite moments at the show was when we received the award for Best Trade Stand Exhibit for our Marsh MR4.